 This is a classic pie that people love to eat at Christmas and Thanksgiving and it graces most tables because of it’s popularity.

 The smooth center and creamier texture melts in your mouth and is packed full of your favorite fall flavors.

 You can make it with a regular pie crust or a gluten-free crust.
 I’ve bought gluten-free pie crusts at Whole Foods and they taste just as good.

-This recipe is pretty similar to Libby’s pumpkin pie recipe, but I add more spice to it.
+This recipe is pretty similar to Libby’s famous pumpkin pie recipe, but I add more spice to it.
 It adds a little more flavor warmth to the pie.